AntoineBRTL/LostInSound/Readme.md

 ### With GCC 11.2.0 ###

 To recompile the game you will need `g++ 11.2.0` and [SFML](https://www.sfml-dev.org/) compiled for this same version.
-Then, execute using powershell the following commands : `g++ ./src/*.cpp -o bin/LostInSound.exe -I include -I src -L lib -lsfml-graphics -lsfml-window -lsfml-system -lsfml-audio -lwinmm;`
+Then, execute using powershell the following commands :
+`g++ ./src/*.cpp -o bin/LostInSound.exe -I include -I src -L lib -lsfml-graphics -lsfml-window -lsfml-system -lsfml-audio -lwinmm;`

 ### With any other versions ###

-To recompile the game with your version of `g++`, you need to recompile [SFML](https://www.sfml-dev.org/tutorials/2.0/compile-with-cmake.php) and execute `compiler.ps1`.
+To recompile the game with your version of `g++`, you need to recompile [SFML](https://www.sfml-dev.org/tutorials/2.0/compile-with-cmake.php) and execute the command seen above.
 And Voila your game is up to date with your version of `g++`.

 ![alt text](./image.png)